Every business today seem to be laser focused on IT infrastructure. From increasing storage, expanding networks and virtualization.

-Here’s the Top Application Monitoring Software & Tools of 2019:
+Here’s the Best Application Monitoring Software & Tools of 2021:

 Below your find a Quick description and screenshot of each software as well as some of their main features.

-Server and Application Monitoring provides admins with tools to monitor critical servers and applications.
+Server & Application Monitoring provides admins with tools to monitor critical servers and applications.
 They keep a watchful eye on the specific vital signs unique to each application.

 SolarWinds’ AppInsight is a newly added feature to its SAM and it simplifies the overall monitoring and alerting experience for complex software systems like Exchange and SQL Server.